Fibromyalgia: A Powerful Perspective To Simplify a Complicated Condition

 Consider the life of a dog.

-Most dogs will spend a lot of their time asleep or at least taking it easy.
+They’re often asleep or at least taking it easy.

 But what happens when there’s a knock at the door?
 They’ll most likely spring to life to deal with a potential threat.
 Most will run towards the door, some will run away.
 Both valid survival strategies.